rbaltrusch/natscript/README.md

 python -m interpreter -h
 ```

-### Tutorials

-Tutorials will be written once more commands are supported by Natscript.

 ## Pyinstaller

 Packaging the interpreter using pyinstaller can speed up execution time of Natscript code by a factor of 2x.
 Simply bundle it using the command: